AdobeDocs/destination-sdk.en/help/destination-configuration.md

 ## Identities

 Adobe needs to know which [!DNL Platform] identities customers will be able to export to your destination.
 Some examples are [!DNL Experience Cloud ID], hashed email, device ID ([!DNL IDFA], [!DNL GAID]).
-These are [!DNL Platform] identity namespaces that customers can map to identity namespaces from your destination.
+These values are [!DNL Platform] identity namespaces that customers can map to identity namespaces from your destination.

 Identity namespaces do not require a 1-to-1 correspondence between [!DNL Platform] and your destination.
 For instance, customers could map a [!DNL Platform] [!DNL IDFA] namespace to an [!DNL IDFA] namespace from your destination, or they can map the same [!DNL Platform] [!DNL IDFA] namespace to a [!DNL Customer ID] namespace in your destination.